 COMESA was the first regional trade organization of African countries to be notified to the WTO under the Enabling Clause, on 29 June 1995.
-To support the Member States, negotiate at the WTO meetings the Secretariat has prepared position papers for all the Ministerial meetings since the Seattle meeting of 1999 to date.
+In order to support the Member States, negotiate at the WTO meetings the Secretariat has prepared position papers for all the Ministerial meetings since the Seattle meeting of 1999 to date.